matteomiceli/cmdr/README.md

 eg. `> 0 www.example.com -o test.html`

-If you know the name of the script you want to call, you can instead avoid the interface altogether and pass the name of the script along with any args as arguments to the `cmdr` function.
+If you already know the name of the script you want to call, you can instead avoid the interface altogether and pass the name of the script along with any args as arguments to the `cmdr` function.
 Note: you can either call the file name (get_file) or the name including extension (get_file.py).

 eg. `cmdr get_file www.example.com -o test.html`

 ### Built-ins

-Cmdr has a number of built-in commands that help you quickly manage your scripts.
+Cmdr has a number of built-in commands that help you quickly manage your scripts and can be added when you start cmdr for the first time.
 Built-ins live in the scripts directory with all your custom scripts but are prefixed with an underscore.
 This means you can easily modify the code of any built-in and even write your own.

 #### **cmdr new <script_name>**